gluobe/container-introduction-workshop/labs/02-running-your-first-docker-containers.md

 root@ip-172-31-26-41:~#
 ```

-So now you should be able to run `yum update` inside your CentOS container on an Ubuntu host.
+As an example try to run `yum update` inside your CentOS container on your Ubuntu (apt-get) host.

 ```
 root@ip-172-31-26-41:~# yum update